-To reduce the likelihood and/or consequence of a risk to an acceptable level, the Qwest CPO will develop a mitigation strategy for each risk mapping as .
-The Qwest CPO Director will be briefed on the mitigation strategy, and will be involved throughout the implementation of the strategy.
+To reduce the likelihood and/or consequence of a risk to an acceptable level, the Qwest CPO will develop a mitigation strategy for each risk mapping.
+The Qwest CPO Director will be briefed on the mitigation

 A completed mitigation strategy is similar to a contingency plan-protecting the program and its services from the negative consequences of risk realization.
 Action items will be identified as steps necessary to mitigate the risk.
 Once the action items are completed, the risk owner must evaluate whether the risk has been mitigated.
 The risk may be closed if it no longer poses a high level of threat to the Networx program.
 If the risk still poses a high level threat, then revised mitigation strategies will be developed.